AndrewKeYanzhe/andrewkeyanzhe.github.io/_tabs/about.md

 {: .prompt-tip } -->

-Hi, I am student at the University of Cambridge studying the Masters in Engineering course.
+Hi, I am a student at the University of Cambridge studying the Masters in Engineering course.

 I am interested in HDR technology and am experienced with HDR workflows, including
 - Log to HDR video creation in DaVinci Resolve